Subjects taught in 2022 will be in one of three delivery modes: Dual-Delivery, Online or On Campus.

 |Fees||Look up fees|

-Students will be introduced to two key technologies - 3D LiDAR laser scanning and the HTC Vive virtual reality system.
 Key architectural sites, situations and events will be chosen to scan, analyse and represent using high resolution 3D point cloud data.
-Specific training will be provided to develop skills in the analysis and representation of the digital data, with student projects culminating in the presentation of virtual reality experiences, generated using real-time rendering engines.
-While a high level of technical support will be provided by subject tutors, students will be required to have an understanding of digital design tools, in particular Rhino 3d.
-No knowledge of coding or computer programming is required.
+Specific training will be provided to develop skills in the analysis and representation of the digital data, with student projects culminating in projects that range from the design of novel representations to virtual reality experiences, generated using real-time rendering engines, to generate innovative tectonic, aesthetic and spatial configurations.

 Intended learning outcomes